MateusLima2801/QuoteMonitor/README.md

 ## SMS Vonage API Configuration

-An account **(api-key, api-secret)** is necessary for using the SMS module and its attributes must be added at the **appsettings.json** file.
+A Vonage Account (`api-key`, `api-secret`) is necessary for using the SMS module and its attributes must be added at the **appsettings.json** file.
+A pair of it was provided, make sure of replacing the `target-phone-number` though.

 If the free demo version is over, one can simply comment the **SetSMSConfig** function in Program.cs.

-Phone numbers must be added with only numeric characteres.
+Apart of that, phone numbers must be added with only numeric characteres.

-## Input via command line

-The input is at the form: **asset, maxLimit, minLimit** where the limits are doubles in BRL.

-Example:
-`dotnet run PETR4 30.3 30.0`